EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 library(lubridate)
 ```

 Now let's load the dataset and name it `temp_data`.
-Note that we want the location to be Edinburgh so we need to enter Edinburgh's coordinate of location.
+Note that we want the location to be Edinburgh so, we need to enter Edinburgh's coordinate of location.

 ```r
 temp_data <- get_power(